 Instructions

-- Download the reindeer card template, print, and cut out all of the pieces except for the reindeer head (the card base).
+- Download the Reindeer card template, print, and cut out all the pieces you need.

-- Take the reindeer head page and fold along the dashed lines.
+- Begin by taking the reindeer head page and fold along the dashed lines.
 Cut out the reindeer head, but do not cut along the top, flat part of the head.
 This is the fold line of the card.

 - Place the eyes about 1.5" from the bottom of the head and glue in the middle.